-- a) Plan and direct the work of library aides and volunteers. - b) Process and organize books according to library policies of ABHE. - c) Handle minor repair of equipment and schedule major repairs with local vendors (Often
+- a) Plan and direct the work of library aides and volunteers. - b) Process and organize books according to library policies of ABHE. - c) Handle minor repair of equipment and schedule major repairs with local vendors (Often librarians are responsible for physically conveying equipment to and from vendors.) - d) Purchase equipment as needed such as overhead projectors, TV carts, TVs, VCRs, tape recorders, headphones, camcorders, tripods, CD players, etc. - e) Handle lost, overdue, and damaged items. - f) Arrange for damaged items to go to the bindery.

-- d) Purchase equipment as needed such as overhead projectors, TV carts, TVs, VCRs, tape recorders, headphones, camcorders, tripods, CD players, etc. - e) Handle lost, overdue, and damaged items. - f) Arrange for damaged items to go to the bindery. - g) Manage disciplinary concerns as they arise.
+g) Manage disciplinary concerns as they arise.